egh/zotxt-emacs/README.rst

 key is stored in the file, so if it is a write key, you will not want to distribute this key file.

-Updating the keymap should *not* change any keys you have changed, but a backup is always made then ``zupdatekeymap`` is run.
+Updating the keymap should *not* change any keys you have modified by hand, but a backup is always made then ``zupdatekeymap`` is run.

 To include Zotero_ citations in a reStructuredText_ document, you must use the bundled ``zrst2*`` scripts, which have been modified to